How Soon Can I Eat Ice Cream After Tooth Extraction

 Generally, the ice cream itself is not a direct cause of dry sockets.
 However, its sugar and fat can increase the risk of bacterial infection.
 Thus, eating ice cream could potentially increase the possibility of developing a dry socket.

-Cold foods and drinks can cause vasoconstriction (narrowing of blood vessels) in the area around the extraction site.
-This phenomenon could reduce blood flow and slow down the healing process.
+Chilly foods and beverages may prompt vasoconstriction (shrinking of blood vessels) near the extraction area.
+This occurrence could diminish blood circulation and decelerate the recovery process.

 Moreover, most of us love to suck on an ice cream cone or spoon while eating.
 The sucking motion could dislodge the blood clot, leading to a dry socket.